lukas-krecan/server-threads/README.md

  To configure Maven memory usage, use MAVEN_OPTS, for example `MAVEN_OPTS='-Xmx2048m -Xms2048m'`.

  Otherwise feel free to create WAR using `mvn package` and deploy it to a server of your choice.

+ For higher number of connections you have to play with the server configuration and operation system ulimits.
+Sample jetty configuration is [included](https://github.com/lukas-krecan/server-threads/blob/master/src/main/webapp/WEB-INF/jetty.xml).